 My uncle cared for his wife for over 12 years after she was diagnosed with dementia.
 For the first few years they continued to enjoy ballroom dancing but, as my aunt became less mobile, they were unable to join in with the dancing.
 However, for a while they continued to attend the sessions sitting at the side watching their friends dance, while enjoying drinks and refreshments.
-Eventually, due to my aunt's poor mobility, they had to stop attending the tea dances and lost touch with their friends to a degree.

 If your relationship is over

 Ending a relationship with your partner is very difficult and it can be hard to know if it’s the right thing to do.
 Apart from the emotional impact, there may be practical, legal and financial problems to sort out.

 If you’ve been bereaved, our free guide Coping with bereavement suggests where you may find sources of comfort and support.